Social Welfare Courses

 Ssw 770 Assessment and Treatment of Problems of Adolescence (3)

 Assessment and treatment of problems characteristic of adolescent populations.
 Includes review of contextual factors that affect problems of the adolescent, various treatment modalities (such as, family and group), and intervention if differing contexts (e.g. out of home placement, school settings).
 Emphasis on understanding, and developing skill in the application of treatment models.
-Prerequisites: Ssw 621, 631, 651.
+Prerequisites: Ssw 621, 631, and 651 or consent of instructor.

 Ssw 771 Social Work Intervention in Family Violence (3)

 Knowledge, attitudes, and practice skills necessary to work in the family violence arena.
 Emphasis on approaches to delivering services to perpetrators and victims of violence in intimate adult relationships, physical child abuse, child sexual abuse, and elder abuse.
 Includes social policy implications of family violence interventions.
-Prerequisites: Ssw 621, 631, 651.
+Prerequisites: Ssw 621, 631, and 651 or consent of instructor.

 Ssw 772 Social Work in the Schools (3)

 Social work interventions for practice in and with schools.
 Explanatory theories relation to at-risk students and their families; selection and implementation of social work interventions; work with students who differ by gender, race, ethnicity, age, socioeconomic status, sexual orientation, and physical or mental ability; skills for inter-professional collaboration with educators; involving parents in the educational process; systematic evaluation of practice.
-Prerequisites: Ssw 621, 631, 651.
+Prerequisites: Ssw 621, 631, and 651 or consent of instructor.

 Ssw 773 Sexual Identity and Social Work Practice (3)

 Affirmative models of social work practice with lesbian, gay, bisexual and transgendered individuals, groups and families, including gay affirmative, feminist, and other practice modes.
 Homosexuality examined from a cross-cultural, sociological, political and historical perspective, with special emphasis on homophobia/heterosexism and the role of oppression on both sexual and gender identity, life-cycle development, and psychopathology.
-Prerequisites: Ssw 621, 631, 651.
+Prerequisites: Ssw 621, 631, and 651 or consent of instructor.

 Ssw 774 Social Work Practice with involuntary Clients (3)